 1)80% of your body composition will be determined by your diet.
-Yes, exercise is also important to health and to speed up fat-burning and muscle-building, but most of your results will come from how you eat.
+Yes, exercise is also important to health and to speed up fat-burning and muscle-building.
+Nonetheless, most of your results will come from how you eat.
 I’ll write more on this later, so just trust me on this one for now.
-Suffice to say, people who weigh a ton and exercise a ton, but eat a ton, still tend to weigh a ton.
-I think I’ll have that made into a t-shirt…
+Suffice to say, people who weigh a ton and exercise a ton—but eat a ton—still tend to weigh a ton.
+I think I’ll have that made into a t-shirt….

 Here is how I use these principles to guide my individual macronutrient intake:

 Ironically, it’s tough to exceed 100 grams of carbs even if you eat tons of colorful vegetables—as long as you eat like our ancestors and consume no grains, no sugars and few starchy vegetables (potatoes, yams, beets, legumes, etc).
 Even if you eat a ton of vegetables AND a fair amount of fruit, you’ll be hard pressed to exceed 150 grams of carbs on average per day.
 Our remote ancestors couldn’t average 150 grams of carbs a day if they tried, yet they had plenty of energy and maintained their lean mass.
-At 4 calories per gram that’s only between 400 and 600 calories per day.
-Add that in to the protein above and our sample girl is barely at 1,000 calories on the high end.
+At 4 calories per gram, that’s only between 400 and 600 calories per day.
+Add that in to the protein above and our example woman is barely at 1,000 calories on the high end.
 So where does the rest of the fuel come from?

 Learn to love them.
 They are the fuel of choice and should become the balance of your Primal Blueprint diet.
 Fats have little or no impact on insulin and, as a result, promote the burning of both dietary and stored (adipose) fat as fuel.
-Think about this: if protein and carbs stay fairly constant (and carbs stay under 150), you can use fat as the major energy variable in your diet.
+Think about this: if protein and carbs stay fairly constant (and carbs stay under 150 for most of us), you can use fat as the major energy variable in your diet.
 Feeling like you need more fuel (and you’ve already covered your bases with protein and carbs)?
 Reach for something with fat.
-Nuts, avocados, coconut, eggs, butter, olive oil, fish, chicken, lamb, beef, the list is a long one.
-100 grams of fats per day would only add 900 calories to our girl’s daily average, putting her at between 1620 and 1940 calories a day.
-Even if she averages somewhere between 1400 and 2200 calories per day over a few weeks, as long as she pays attention to protein and carbs, her body composition will shift to lower body fat and more desirable lean mass.
+Nuts, avocados, coconut, eggs, butter, olive oil, fish, chicken, lamb, beef…the list is a long one.
+One hundred grams of fats per day would only add 900 calories to our example woman’s daily average, putting her at between 1620 and 1940 calories a day.
+Even if she averages somewhere between 1400 and 2200 calories per day over a few weeks, as long as she pays attention to protein and carbs, her body composition will shift to lower body fat and a more desirable lean mass.
 If she decides to do some walking, a few brief intense weight sessions and a sprint day here and there, that process would accelerate greatly.
 If she gets to a point where she’s content with her body fat, she can even add in a little more fat to provide energy that she previously got from her stored fat.